 Here’s AXT in action.

 Partnering with measurement service providers

-The publishers who generate a significant part of their revenue from direct deals should find measurement service providers who can enable them to measure time-in-view.
-The publishers who are mostly selling their inventory on the open web should use products like AXT to leverage time-in-view.
+Publishers who generate a significant part of their revenue from direct deals should find measurement service providers who can enable them to measure time-in-view.
+Publishers who are mostly selling their inventory on the open web should use products like AXT to leverage time-in-view.
 Using time-in-view will help you in increasing your revenue.